Single Sample DNA + Protein#

 #ms.Config.Colorscale.Dna.reset("NGT")

-# Or you can run this to reset any/all modifications:
+# Or run this to reset any/all modifications:

 #ms.Config.Colorscale.reset()